-The IRB Coordinator is part of a team that processes human subjects research documents for JHM Institutional Review Boards (IRB).
+The Office of Human Subjects Research is seeking an IRB Coordinator who is part of a team that processes human subjects research documents for JHM Institutional Review Boards (IRB).

 Determines review process for documents submitted for IRB review.